Chennai Police arrest woman contract worker for killing Covid patient in hospital

-Greater Chennai Police on Tuesday arrested a woman contract worker at Rajiv Gandhi Government Hospital for allegedly killing a patient whose body was found days after going missing from the Covid ward.
+Greater Chennai Police on Tuesday arrested a woman contract worker at Rajiv Gandhi Government Hospital for allegedly killing a patient whose body was found dead days after she went missing from the Covid ward.

 Rathi Devi from Thiruvottiyur strangled Sunitha (41) to death after taking her from the third floor of Tower 3 on a wheelchair and dumped the body on the eighth floor.
 Rathi Devi stole money worth Rs 9,500 and a mobile phone from Sunitha, the police said.